 Certifications are a quick way to gain skills that will boost your resume and raise your value as a job candidate.
 While not all certification programs are free, there are several reputable certifications that won’t take up too much time or money.
-Here are five free online certifications you should check out.
+Here are five carefully-vetted free online certifications we recommend.

 #1: Hubspot Inbound Marketing Certification Course

-If you’re interested in adding a certification that can be valuable to a company, consider one of the best free certifications: the Hubspot Inbound Marketing Certification Course.
-Hubspot’s offering teaches you the basics of SEO, blogging, conversion analysis, and reporting, among other concepts.
-Specifically, a course in inbound marketing can make you appealing to startups and entrepreneurs interested in hiring someone who can help them grow their businesses.
+The Hubspot Inbound Marketing Certification Course teaches you the basics of SEO, blogging, conversion analysis, and reporting, among other concepts.
+A course in inbound marketing can make you appealing to startups and entrepreneurs interested in hiring someone who can help them grow their businesses.

 Bonus: Marketers looking for more cheap certifications can also check out Google Digital Garage for digital certification in search engines and social media, as well as Google’s Academy for Ads to get Adword certified.

 If you want to find free job training, a MOOC from a well-respected university might fit your bill.
 The open online course system offers a range of subjects, from marketing to writing to history.
-There are many free courses, like Development Economics: Macroeconomics and Essay Writing, but if your goal is to earn a credential, some courses do require a nominal fee.
+There are many free courses, like Crisis Management: Proseminar in Public Relations, but if your goal is to earn a credential, some courses do require a nominal fee.

-Now that you know which certifications to include in your resume, let’s talk about how to list those certifications.
-Knowing where to put your certifications and how to format them will help make sure hiring managers and applicant tracking systems alike can easily locate them.
+Now that you know which certifications to include in your resume, let’s talk about how to list and format them correctly.

-It’s a good idea to create a section specifically for your certifications at the very bottom of your resume.
+Create a section specifically for your certifications at the very bottom of your resume.
 You can call it “Certifications”, “Professional Training” or “Courses”.
-This way, your hard-earned certifications will be easy to spot (since hiring managers often need to skim) but won’t crowd your other resume sections.
+This way, your hard-earned certifications will be easy to spot, since hiring managers typically only spend a couple of seconds skimming each resume.

 Make Important Details Bold

-You can also use bold font to highlight important details, like the name of a highly-distinguished certification program or a follow-up project you completed as an additional component of the certification.
+Bold font can be used to highlight important details, like the name of a highly-distinguished certification program or a follow-up project you completed as an additional component of the certification.

 Here’s an example of how your certifications section should look: